 Here is everything you need to now about purchasing flank steak to make the best carne asada:

 - Is flank steak expensive?
-Flank steak is generally one of the least expensive cuts of beef.
-It is traditionally slightly more expensive than skirt steak and flap meat at $7-10 per pound.
+It is generally one of the least expensive cuts of beef.
+It is traditionally slightly more costly than skirt steak and flap meat.

 - How much flank steak do I need per person?
-The general rule of thumb is to allow 4-8 oz. of steak per person, so an average flank steak will serve 3-5 people.
-You will need to take into consideration the appetite of your eaters (adults/children) and what else you are serving with the flank steak.
+The general rule of thumb is to allow 4-8 oz. of steak per person, so that an average flank steak will serve 3-5 people.
+You will need to consider the appetite of your diners (adults/children) and what else you are serving with the steak.

 - Where to buy flank steak?
-Flank steak is widely accessible and should be easy to find at any grocery store.
+This cut is widely available and can be easily found at most grocery stores.
 It is located in the beef section or at the butcher counter.
-Flank steak sometimes comes packaged in marinade, so make sure to double check the packaging – for this flank steak recipe, we want just the steak.
+Flank steak is sometimes packaged in marinade, but for this recipe, we want just the steak.

 - What to look for when buying flank steak?
-Look for flank steak that’s an even, deep red color with a fair amount of fine fat running along the length of the muscles.
-Look for steak that is smooth verses poorly buttered steak that suffers nicks or gouges from the membrane aggressively being removed.
+Look for steak that has an even, deep red color with a fair amount of fine fat running along the length of the muscle.
+Look for a smooth steak, rather than one that has been poorly butchered and suffers from nicks or gouges where the membrane was aggressively removed.
 Finally, look for the steak that’s the most uniform in thickness to avoid overcooking thin ends.

 CARNE ASADA MARINADE 101